Copyable Types

 Methods of noncopyable types:

-• non mutating methods can be
+methods can change the instance- non mutating methods can be

-• borrowing (default): allow read access
+(default): allow read accessconsuming

 struct FileHandle: ~Copyable {